-- Lens Offset The motorized lens mount allows vertical and horizontal offset of the displayed image. - Shutter Standard on all models, the shutter allows you to turn the screen absolutely black when in the "Closed" state. - Dynamic Iris Contrast Aperture Enables adjustment of light output and contrast ratio.
+- Lens Offset The motorized lens mount allows vertical and horizontal offset of the displayed image. - Shutter Standard on all models, the shutter allows you to turn the screen absolutely black when in the "Closed" state.

 2.2.2 Installation Considerations